hannobraun/caterpillar/README.md

 capi path/to/script.capi
 ```

-For example, if you've cloned this repository you can run one of the included
+For example, if you've cloned this repository, you can run one of the included
 examples like this:

 ```shell